 - Handle with care.
-Natural oils from your fingers leave residues on photographs. - In few instances, wear white cotton archival gloves when handling old photographs. - Original negatives can be copied any place film is developed. - Scan photographs on the highest possible resolution and save them to a computer or disc as a TIF file, not as JPG.
-JPG files are not archival quality and will eventually fail. - Never use rubber bands or paper clips on photos. - Use photo corners/sleeves on photos instead of tape or glue. - Limit light exposure.
-Do not expose these images to direct sunlight or lamplight for extended periods of time.
+Natural oils from your fingers leave residues on photographs. - \\ In few instances, wear white cotton archival gloves when handling old photographs. - Original negatives can be copied any place film is developed. - Scan photographs on the highest possible resolution and save them to a computer or disc as a TIF file, not as JPG.
+JPG files are not archival quality and will eventually fail. - Never use rubber bands or paper clips on photos. - Use photo corners/sleeves on photos instead of tape or glue.

-- Some cleaning of photos can be done to remove surface dirt.
+- Limit light exposure.
+Do not expose these images to direct sunlight or lamplight for extended periods of time. - Some photos, in stable condition, may be cleaned to remove surface dirt.
 NEVER use water!
-You must use special cleaners. - If photos become water damaged: - Place in air-conditioned room (with a circulating fan) below 68 degrees. - Carefully separate items and place them on a flat surface between layers of cheesecloth.
-Do not use paper towels! - When dry; place an object on top of image to limit curling.
+You must use special photo cleaners. - If photos become water damaged: - Place in air-conditioned room, below 68 degrees, with a circulating fan. - Carefully separate items and place them on a flat non-porous surface between layers of cheesecloth.
+Do not use paper towels! - When dry, place an object on top of image to limit curling.